Liebranca/avtomat/docs/on-typing.md

 Think of an application that takes a string of words as an input, giving back a series of paragraphs.
 This application, though sometimes unknowingly so by the author, utilizes pre-compiled libraries that provide adequate access to the input string as handled by the operating system, generally ones native to C or C++.

 That, for one, is called portability, small aside.
 Our application utilizes types of it's own to convert the string of words it receives, then `ipret` the input sequence into a meaningful format for the section that generates the paragraphs, finally writing to output.
-Along this path, we carry out multiple type conversions from a single string type, mostly independent of how your operating system handles them.
+Along this path, we carry out multiple type conversions from a single string type, but stay mostly independent of how the system handles it's end of it.

 So why is the OS involved?
 It's responsible for providing access to your computer, therefore required for your program to run.
 Unless we're doing bare metal and defining strings of our own ;>